 How to fix "The volume Macintosh HD was found corrupt and needs to be repaired"?

-Solution 1: Fix this issue in Recovery Mode
+Solution 1: Fix this issue in macOS Recovery mode

 If the Macintosh HD volume was found corrupt by Disk Utility and asking to be repaired, you should follow its suggestion and have a try.
-Though you may have tried to fix the corrupted Macintosh HD in Recovery Mode, why not give it another try?
+Though you may have tried to fix the corrupted Macintosh HD in macOS Recovery mode, why not give it another try?

-Step 1: Restart the Mac into Recovery Mode by holding down the Command+R keys till you hear the startup chime.
+Step 1: Restart the Mac into macOS Recovery mode by holding down the Command+R keys till you hear the startup chime.

 Step 2: Choose Disk Utility at the bottom of the utilities menu.